actions/runner/README.md

 [Download an official Runner](https://github.com/actions/runner/releases/latest).

 Start the `Runner.Server`, will have to use the default http(s) port, or register runners will fail.
+Linux won't allow port 80 by default and the server will crash.
+Using port 5000 prevents offical unmodified runners to connect to the server, because the runner drops the port of the repository during configure.
 ```
 cd src/Runner.Server
 dotnet run